SamirIngley/Desktop-Profiles/README.md

 ### 1. Clone this repo and `cd` into it.
 * `git clone https://github.com/SamirIngley/Desktop-Profiles.git`

-### 2. In your terminal, run the command `bash script.sh`, this will have prompted you with instructions to enter your paths, do that now.
+### 2. Run the command `bash script.sh`, this will prompt you with instructions to enter your paths, do that now.
-* You can find your username by typing the command `echo $USERNAME`
+* You can find your username by typing the command `echo $USERNAME` in another terminal window
 * Watch the video linked just above Step 1 if you're confused about entering your paths for this step
 * This will take a minute and you should receive a success message afterward saying your App Directory was created

-### 3. Once you've done that, run the bash script `bash script.sh` one more time.
+### 3. After that, run the bash script `bash script.sh` one more time.
 * This time, you should see the existing profiles listed, and if it's your first time - you'll see "example"
 * :exclamation: If you are prompted again to enter your paths even after you already did it.
 Make sure you run the `bash script.sh` again in step 3.
 If you've already done that, this may be a rare bug that I haven't sorted out yet.
 Please delete this folder and try again - if you've installed Go and followed all the steps, it should work this time. :)